Unsupervised Unlearning of Concept Drift with Autoencoders: Experiments

 The general setup of the experiments is the same for all data sets: \begin{enumerate} \item Train the downstream task models $m(\cdot)$ as well as the autoencoder $\autoencoder(\cdot)$ on a time window without any concept drift. \item Evaluate the downstream task models $m(\cdot)$ on the remaining samples before the concept drift occurs -- and also on samples after the concept drift occurred for evaluating the influence of the concept drift on the downstream tasks.

-Note that, for the purpose of evaluating our methodology, we do not build any concept drift detector but rather use the available ground truth. \item Build the unsupervised concept drift unlearning function on a small time window after the concept drift occurred. \item Evaluate the downstream task models $m(\cdot)$ after applying the undoing function $\transfer(\cdot)$ on the samples after the concept drift. \item As a baseline, we use the autoencoder $\autoencoder(\cdot)$ as an implementation of $\transfer(\cdot)$ -- i.e. we evaluate if and how well the reconstruction of the autoencoder is already able to undo the concept drift. \end{enumerate}
+Note that, for the purpose of evaluating our methodology, we do not build any concept drift detector but rather use the available ground truth. \item Build the unsupervised global concept drift adaptation function on a small time window after the concept drift occurred. \item Evaluate the downstream task models $m(\cdot)$ after applying the undoing function $\transfer(\cdot)$ on the samples after the concept drift. \item As a baseline, we use the autoencoder $\autoencoder(\cdot)$ as an implementation of $\transfer(\cdot)$ -- i.e. we evaluate if and how well the reconstruction of the autoencoder is already able to adapt the concept drift. \end{enumerate}

-In both cases, we implement the autoencoder as a multi-layer perceptron (MLP, i.e., a standard fully-connected feed-forward neural network) and the ``undoing'' function $\transfer(\cdot)$ is implemented as an affine mapping.
+In both cases, we implement the autoencoder as a multi-layer perceptron (MLP, i.e., a standard fully-connected feed-forward neural network) and the global concept drift adaptation function $\transfer(\cdot)$ is implemented as an affine mapping.